SMAC-Group/course_intro_statistics/slides/chapter1_01.md

 - Negative Index,
 - Logical Indices.

-Also, the function `length()` return the number of elements stored in a vector.
+Also, the function `length()` returns the number of elements stored in a vector.
 In this case, we have

 ```r
 (n = length(x))